guitar-wiring-visualizer/guitar-wiring-visualizer/doc.md

 - [ ] Components have text label
 - [ ] User can drag component from library to canvas - creates instance on canvas
 - [ ] User can move component instance to new location on canvas
+- [ ] User can rotate component instance
 - [ ] User can edit label of component instances
 - [ ] User can remove component instance from canvas
 - [ ] User can draw connector lines between component glue points